best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 ```
 ````

-Same would apply with classes through ideas like inheritance.
+The same applies to classes through ideas like inheritance.

 When you think about the consequences of this, the open-closed principle gives you: